BrandSpa/acn_int/README.md

 ## notes
 All javascript it's written on ecmacript 6 or es2015 then compiled with babel and webpack to ecmascript 5

-All css it's written on sass and then compiled with webpack